-The house represents one of the finest examples of antebellum Greek Revival/Regency architecture in the United States.
+The house represents one of the most wondrous styles of antebellum Greek Revival/Regency architecture in the United States.
 It was designed by one of the leading architects in the United States, Charles Cluskey.
 He also designed the old Governors Mansion in Milledgeville and worked on the United States capitol.

 Prior to and during the Civil War, General W. T. Sherman was entertained in the home, as well as General Robert E. Lee.
 General Lee became friends with Francis around 1830 and was a guest in 1861 and 1870.
 In 1862, the Sorrel house was acquired by Henry Davis Weed, one of Savannah's largest business owners.
 This chapter of the house ultimately gave it its current name highlighted on the wrought-iron plaque erected outside the house: The Old Sorrel-Weed House.